-We are praying and seeking great young people to serve on our 2020 Summer Staff.
-If you are interested in being a part of our team for 2020, please fill out an application and mail it to us.
-We are looking for exceptional young people who love Jesus and who are excited about sharing their Summer as a volunteer at Camp Arrowwood.
+We are praying and seeking great young people to serve on our 2022 Summer Staff.
+If you are interested in being a part of our team for 2022, please fill out an application and mail it to us.
+We are looking for exceptional young people who love Jesus and are excited about sharing their summer volunteering at Camp Arrowwood.
 For more job descriptions or additional info, please contact us.

 Dates for Hiring:

 - Mar 1 – Team 2021 will be notified

 We couldn’t do it without you!
 Whether you’re helping in a cabin, doing dishes in the kitchen or are cleaning track areas, you will be investing in the value of camp for each of the campers.
 If you are a Highschooler and would like to join the best team we are looking forward to getting your application.

 Our Leader in Training Program is one of the best things we do at camp.
 It involves ministering to children while being ministered to by the LIT Director.
 For many LITs, it’s their first experience away from home and their first opportunity to serve others in a sacrificial way through tasks like working in the kitchen, doing laundry, helping set up games and tracks, and ministering to younger campers.
 We also pick out a book and go through it during the Summer as well as spend time in prayer and learn about what it looks like to lead like Jesus.
 Being a LIT at Camp is both incredibly difficult and incredibly rewarding.
 You will be a major part of our staff that we rely on.

 - Fill out the application by Jan 20th: Application and information is here: https://thebestcamp.com/meet-our-staff/

 - We will review your application and contact your references